-Lots of people are apprehensive about hypnotherapy.
+Lots of people are scared or apprehensive about hypnotherapy.
 They have seen stage hypnosis on stage or on TV and think that it is some form of mind control and that they will be made to do things against their wishes.
 Stage hypnosis is covered in more depth here

 Firstly some facts and then an explanation of these facts:-

 - Fact 1 – You will only be hypnotised if you want to be.

 - Fact 2 – It isn’t mind control

 - Fact 3 – You will probably remember everything from your session